 Consumer Mass Arbitrations are those cases where the American Arbitration Association® (AAA) determines in its sole discretion that the following conditions are met:

-- Twenty-five (25) or more similar demands for arbitration or requests for mediation are filed against or on behalf of the same party or related parties;
+- Twenty-five (25) or more similar demands for arbitration or a global request for mediation are filed against or on behalf of the same party or related parties;

 - Representation of the parties is consistent or coordinated across the cases; and,

 - The Employment/Workplace Fee Schedule or the Consumer Fee Schedule applies.

 In the context of consumer dispute resolution, the American Arbitration Association is unsurpassed in its expertise.
 The AAA administers thousands of consumer arbitrations every year, not including Mass Arbitrations.
 The AAA’s panel of arbitrators is experienced in deciding consumer claims and is larger and more geographically diverse than any other dispute resolution provider.

 As a not-for-profit entity, the AAA is committed to ensuring that its fees do not interfere with its mission of fair, effective, efficient and economical dispute resolution.